Please help us protect our priceless collections by following these museum guidelines:

 Danger, Deception, and Disguise

-Explore the mysterious world of espionage, which pays homage to our founders, Farley and Germaine Berman, both spies during WWII.
+Explore the mysterious world of espionage and pay homage to our founders, Farley and Germaine Berman, both spies during WWII.
 This exhibit presents those who risked their lives serving undercover and the objects used in covert actions taken as a result of intelligence gathering and analysis.
 This exhibit earned an honorable mention at the 2021 Southeastern Museum Conference (SEMC).

 This section of the Berman Museum displays rotating exhibits for guests to explore regularly.
 In this gallery, you will view collection items rarely or never-before-seen or exhibitions and artifacts on loan from various museums or individuals.
 Visit this gallery to see something new and inspired, bringing versatility to our permanent galleries.
 Previous displays hosted in the Temporary Gallery include, but are not limited to: